-We frequently are asked “When is the best time to plan my Jackson Hole Fishing Trip?”.
+We frequently are asked “When is the best time to plan my Jackson Hole Fishing Trip?”
 In Jackson Hole, every month offers unique fishing opportunities.
-Check our month by month timing chart for details or contact us directly and we’d be glad to assist with your fly fishing planning.
+Check our month-by-month timing chart below for details or contact us directly and we’d be glad to assist with your fly fishing planning.

 Usually the weather warms a little in February, making it feasible, at least some days, to fish the Snake, Salt, South Fork or Henry’s Fork.
 In some places you will need snowshoes to access the river.
 Check with us at the shop for access areas and check the regulations to see what areas are open.
 The main hatch is midges, but there is good fishing with small nymphs.
 Fishing with jigs through the ice is prime this month and the largest fish are usually caught through the ice in February.

 April 1 marks opening day of the general season for many of the waters in the area.
-Because of the snow, access may not be good to some of the rivers, so the Snake, South Fork, Salt and Henry’s Fork are still the main rivers fly fished.
+Because of the snow, access may not be good to some of the rivers.
+The Snake, South Fork, Salt and Henry’s Fork are still the main rivers fly fished.
 We begin guided float fishing trips on the Snake at this time and the fishing is generally good thru most of the month.
 The ice begins to clear off some of the lakes in the area.

 There is good fishing on the Firehole in Yellowstone Park.
-Lewis Lake is generally ice free and fishable by the first week in June.
+Lewis Lake is generally ice-free and fishable by the first week in June.
 Yellowstone Lake opens for fishing on June 15.
 Both of these lakes are usually great fishing when they open.
-The Henry’s Fork is somewhat silty but fishable with nymphs and steamers.
+The Henry’s Fork is somewhat silty but fishable with nymphs and streamers.
 The South Fork is fishable throughout the month but mostly with nymphs and streamers.
 Fishing on many of the lakes remains good throughout the month.

 Runoff on the Green usually ends about the beginning of July and the river becomes fly fishable.
 Prime dry fly fishing on the Green usually begins about the middle of the month.
 The Snake generally clears by early in July and becomes prime dry fly fishing around the end of July.
 The Snake river tributaries generally begin clearing by the beginning of July, depending on the drainage.
 The Salt generally clears by the beginning of the month.
 The salmonfly hatch begins on the South Fork about July 7 and that kicks off the good dry fly fishing.
 Since the South Fork is a tailwater fishery it never really gets silty.